chriscamacho/gles2framework/README.md

 Currently supports XORG (linux) and the raspberry pi (none Xwindows proprietory EGL) on the pi it can be run with or without X

-dependencies libpng, libEGL, libGLES (2.0), libode (0.12) for phystest
+dependencies libpng, libEGL, libGLES (2.0), libode (0.12) for phystest, Chipmunk-6.1.1 for chiptest

 pkg-config, build-esentials and development libraries must be installed to compile the framework